-Unit testing is the number one technique available to the software developer to ensure that a section of an application, known as a unit, meets its design and behaves as intended.
+Unit testing is the No. 1 technique available to the software developer to ensure that a section of an application, known as a unit, meets its design and behaves as intended.

-This eBook should be helpful to you whether you’re exploring the fundamentals for the first time, refreshing your knowledge, or are in a role where you’re guiding other developers or managing projects
+My new ebook: Unit Testing in .NET—The Complete Guide was just published and you can download it for free.
+This ebook should be helpful to you whether you’re exploring the fundamentals for the first time, refreshing your knowledge, or are in a role where you’re guiding other developers or managing projects

-In this eBook, I've described everything you need to know about writing unit tests.
-The eBook covers:
+I've described everything you need to know about writing unit tests.
+The ebook covers:

 Deep dive in writing unit tests—from pros and cons to best practices and improved software quality.
 Take advantage of my advice on writing unit tests whether it be for Blazor, ASP.NET Core, or are looking into .NET 5 and win even more clients to your business.

 Mihail Vladov is a Software Engineering Manager at Progress.
 He has more than a decade of experience with software and product development and is passionate about good software design and quality code.
 Mihail helped develop the WPF controls suite and Document Processing libraries which are used by thousands of developers.
 Currently, he is leading the JustMock team.
 In his free time, he loves to travel and taste different foods.
 You can find Mihail on LinkedIn.